 Golden hour happens at both sunrise and sunset, but they aren’t the same.
 At sunrise, there is a clarity and brightness to the light that doesn’t happen at sunset.
 At sunset, there is softer light and more vibrant colors.

 Why?
-At sunset more diffusion of blue light occurs and cloud patterns are different.
+At sunset there is more particulate matter in the air to diffuse the light.
 This makes is softer, warmer, and slightly darker.
 It’s also why sunsets are more colorful.

 People often prefer pictures taken at sunset over those taken at sunrise because of these factors.
 There are other factors to consider, though.
 The sun is in different places at sunrise and sunset.
 This simple fact may force you to shoot at a specific golden hour if your subject is stationary.

 Photos taken at sunrise can also appear sharper because there is less particulate matter in the air.
 There is often less haze in the morning as well, especially in more populated areas.